-Light Detection and Ranging (LiDAR) can be used to identify submeter scale geomorphic features (Dong, 2015).
-Currently, this is done by analyzing individual profiles across fault scarps, manually picking fault components on distance vs. elevation plots, calculating statistics and regressions for each, and then running unique analyses for each profile, which is both tedious and time consuming.
+Light detection and ranging (lidar) can be used to identify submeter-scale geomorphic features (Dong, 2015).
+Currently, this is done by analyzing individual profiles across fault scarps, manually picking fault components on distance vs. elevation plots, calculating statistics and regressions for each, and then running unique analyses for each profile, which is both tedious and time-consuming.

-In this paper we introduce a new Python-based graphical user interface (GUI), the Monte Carlo Slip Statistics Toolkit (MC-SST), that streamlines and improves on the approach for calculating slip statistics from fault scarps present in high-resolution digital elevation models (DEMs).
-We describe the basic functionality of MCSST and provide a representative example of the potential utility of this approach for selecting and analyzing fault scarps across a 25 km-wide transect of distributed normal faulting.
-Using this approach, hundreds of profiles can be analyzed in a few hours, allowing for efficient analysis of spatial and temporal patterns of deformation.
-The methodology also allows for easy visualization of slip statistics on the original fault profiles in GIS so that spatial patterns of fault slip can be identified and anomalous values quickly identified and interrogated.
-A detailed user manual that lays out step-by-step usage of these tools and discusses how the underlying functions and algorithms work is included as a supplement and within the code repository.
+In this paper we introduce a new Python-based graphical user interface (GUI), the Monte Carlo Slip Statistics Toolkit (MCSST), that streamlines and improves on the approach for calculating slip statistics from fault scarps present in highresolution digital elevation models (DEMs).
+We describe the basic functionality of MCSST and provide a representative example of the potential utility of this approach for selecting and analyzing fault scarps across a 25 km wide transect of distributed normal faulting.
+Using this approach, hundreds of profiles can be analyzed in a few hours, allowing for the efficient analysis of spatial and temporal patterns of deformation.
+The methodology also allows for easy visualization of slip statistics on the original fault profiles in geographic information system (GIS) so that spatial patterns of fault slip can be identified and anomalous values quickly identified and interrogated.
+A detailed user manual that lays out step-bystep usage of these tools and discusses how the underlying functions and algorithms work is included as a Supplement and within the code repository.